Alex Lyon (ice hockey)

-Alexander Augustus Lyon (born December 9, 1992) is an American professional ice hockey goaltender for the Buffalo Sabres of the National Hockey League (NHL).
+Alexander Augustus Lyon (born December 9, 1992) is an American professional ice hockey player who is a goaltender for the Buffalo Sabres of the National Hockey League (NHL).
 He played collegiately for the Yale Bulldogs men's ice hockey team, competing in the ECAC.

 Early life

 Lyon was born on December 9, 1992, in Baudette, Minnesota.
 For the first seven years of his life, Lyon and his older sister Sam grew up on an island in Lake of the Woods, and he attended school for one year at a small schoolhouse.
 His parents were fishing lodge managers on the island, while their children took a rowboat to school.
 The Lyons moved back to mainland Minnesota in 2000, at which point Lyon began playing hockey.
 Of the 25 male students in Lyon's graduating class at Lake of the Woods High School, 15 played ice hockey for the varsity team, including Lyon.
 During his senior year in 2009–10, Lyon served as the goaltender for all 26 Lake of the Woods high school games.
 In those 26 games, he posted a .948 save percentage (SV%).